fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ## Jun 8

 ### Challenges and Rewards of Food + History
-- Lecture: The challenges and payoff of food history
 - Andrew P. Haley, "The Nation before Taste: The Challenges of American Culinary History", _The Public Historian_ 34.2 (2012): 53--78.
+- VIDEO: How and why to do food history

 #### Noteworthy
 - G. J. Fitzgerald and G. M. Petrick, "In Good Taste: Rethinking American History with Our Palates", _Journal of American History_ 95.2 (2008): 392--404.

-{% include alert.html class='warning' title='Food History Quiz' text="
+{% include alert.html class='warning' title='Lecture and Reading Quiz' text="
-This will cover the lecture and Haley reading.
+This will cover the lecture and the Haley reading.
 "%}